Financials

 Investments

-As of 3Q 2022, ABSF private sector impact investment commitments total nearly $4 million across 34 different funds and businesses.
-49% of the investments are US-based, and 51% are international, with special focus on Latin America and East Africa.
-Our largest investment is $350,000 and the smallest investment is $15,000.
+As of year-end 2025, ABSF private sector impact investment commitments total approximately $6.9 million across 28 different funds and businesses.
+52% of the investments are US-based, and 48% are international, with special focus on Latin America and East Africa.
+Our largest investment is $310,000, and the smallest investment is $6,000.

-97% of ABSF impact endowment investments as of 3Q 2022 focus on gender equity and economic inclusion (SDG 5,8,10).
-76% contribute to environmental sustainability (SDG 7,12), and 35% are related to gender equity and educational opportunities (SDG 4,5).
-The percentages total more than 100% because many investments address multiple impact themes.
+93% of ABSF impact endowment investments as of YE 2025 focus on gender equity, economic inclusion, and/or reduced inequalities (SDG 5,8,10).
+70% contribute to environmental sustainability (SDGs 7 & 12); and 78% are related to educational opportunities and/or gender equity (SDG 4 & 5).
+Percentages total more than 100% because most investments address multiple impact goals.

-Portfolio-wide, 35% of investments are in women-led businesses, and 19% in persons of color-led businesses.
-Our goal is to reach 50% for both and we hold ourselves accountable to doing so.
+Portfolio-wide, 55% of investments are in women-led businesses, and 48% in persons of color-led businesses.
+Redirecting our investment capital to both is a priority for ABSF.
+Our goal is to reach 50% for both and we will hold ourselves accountable to doing so.